 A philosophy of doing shall rule til the days when I can no longer "do" arrive.
 Because when I am too old to wipe my own ass, adjust an AX relay or relieve a woman from sighing, there will be only memories to fill my time.
 So, the task at hand is to build a RRSP of memories, come hell or calm tides.

 P.S.
-A man needs something to do besides contemplate how crazy everyone has become in a world of overly exaggerated self-importance upheld and maintained by the new dumb.
+Some of us need something to do besides contemplate how important everyone has suddenly become in a world of exaggerated self-promotion upheld by the new dumb.